tyayers/apigee-templater/README.md

 # Apigee Templater
-A tool for automating the templating of Apigee API proxies through either a **Typescript/Javascript** module, a **REST API**, or a **CLI**.
+A tool for automating the templating of Apigee API proxies through either a **CLI**, **REST API**, or **Typescript/Javascript** module.
 The generated proxy can either be downloaded as a bundle, or deployed to an Apigee X environment.

 ## Examples
 ### CLI